11/Interview-Prep-Notes/linked_list.md

 ### How to Handle the Situation
-A very common one size fits all approach is to use three nodes to iterate through a list: `tail`, a pointer used keeps track of the last node we touched;
+A very common one size fits all approach is to use three nodes to iterate through a list: `tail`, a pointer that keeps track of the last node we touched;
 `cur`, a pointer that keeps track of the current node we are performing operations on; and `front`, the next node we are going to interact with.
 By having all three of these nodes, we can handle the aforementioned conditions - and even more general situations.